apache/apisix-ingress-controller/docs/deployments/aws.md

   --namespace ingress-apisix
 ```

 Change the `ingressController.image.tag` to the Apache APISIX version that you desire.
-You have to Wait for while until the correspdoning pods are running.
+You have to wait for while until the correspdoning pods are running.

 Now open your [EKS console](https://console.aws.amazon.com/eks/home), choosing your cluster and clicking the Workloads tag, you'll see all pods of Apache APISIX, etcd and apisix-ingress-controller are ready.